colygon/glean-devrel/docs/bounty-system.md

-# Warp Bounty System
+# Glean Bounty System

 ## Overview

-The Warp Bounty System rewards developers for creating valuable open-source contributions that enhance the Warp ecosystem.
+The Glean Bounty System rewards developers for creating valuable open-source contributions that enhance the Glean ecosystem.
 Earn money for building MCP servers, extensions, integrations, tutorials, and more.

 ## How It Works